 The partnership must be based on commonly accepted, shared goals that serve as the “true north” the member organizations are committed to pursuing.
 These goals can be reduced hospital re-admissions, lower nursing home placement, improved quality of life, enhanced cost profile among others.
 Regardless, the goals must be articulated, commonly accepted and outcomes clearly identified.

 Partnership development requires not only courage and effort but also funding.
-Without commitment of appropriate financial support, the partnership is doomed to irrelevance or failure.
+Without the commitment of appropriate financial support, the partnership is doomed to irrelevance or failure.
 Funding varies by community but can include Medicaid managed care organizations, health system contributions and state funds among other options.

 The partnership thrives on honest, transparent sharing of data.
 The partners must select data points to be collected and analyzed in alignment of shared goals.
 Regular meetings must be scheduled to create an open forum for reviewing this information, honestly sharing areas of concern, identifying obstacles and resolving issues.

 Even under the best circumstances, these partnerships are not without their challenges.
 Among these challenges are concerns that CBOs have the business acumen and capacity to bridge the service gap and help health care organizations (health systems, hospitals, and payers alike) to better control their quality and cost.
-CBOs are concerned that health systems are fully committed to a partnership that is at odds with a historical business mode built on volume.
+CBOs are concerned that health systems are fully committed to a partnership that is at odds with a historical business model built on volume.
 These concerns reflect resource, culture and language barriers and can be often be resolved by ensuring the key success factors above are addressed and monitored.

 The movement from fee-for-volume to fee-for-value is at the foundation of the evolution in health care today.
 CBOs, payers and health care providers understand that to flourish in this new world will require partnership built on new business models, shared goals and transparent collaboration.